 2498 Chiefswood Road • P.O.
 Box 5000 Ohsweken ON • N0A 1M0 Home | Contact Us | Privacy

-The Haldimand Proclamation of 1784
+The Haldimand Treaty of 1784

 Whereas His Majesty having been pleased to